GoogleChrome/web.dev/src/site/content/en/learn/accessibility/video-audio/index.md

 their transcripts.
 Repurposing your captions to build your transcripts saves time versus creating everything from scratch.

-Search bots cannot access your captions but can crawl your text transcripts.
+Search bots can't access your captions but can crawl your text transcripts.
 When you include transcripts with your media files, your search engine optimization gets a boost.
-It's one of those rare exceptions when duplicate content is not confusing to users or penalized by search engine algorithms.
+It's one of those rare exceptions when duplicate content isn't confusing to users or penalized by search engine algorithms.

 Every media player handles transcripts in a different way.
 Some providers may